erwinyusrizal/gamonjs/README.md

 # GamonJS

-GamonJS is another Javascript Template Parser
+GamonJS is another Javascript Template Engine

 ## Usage
 for demo you can check in the demo folder